 Although the sun rose earlier and set later, it made little impact on the relentless cold and recurrent snow.
 I gained a new understanding of the different topography of the area when, in early spring, I reported to Fred that the sun had already risen.
 “It won’t come up for two hours here,” he replied from the mountain-shadowed valley of Goose Creek.

 Each drive through Floyd County brought more awareness of its changeability—not only from one scene to another but within each scene.
-Each view was contingent on the weather, the time of day or year, the sun’s angle, and the onlooker’s viewpoint.
-For example a long wooden fence and nearby barn might seem cheerily enchanted when sunlight fell upon their sides at an acute angle; but when standing in their own shade, they might seem lusterless and even a little grim.
-In winter, I noticed, a person can see more acreage because the intervening leaves have disappeared.
-Depending on the position of the viewer and the sun, a different plane of a building will be highlighted, with some complex buildings offering a lecture in both solid geometry and Cubism.
+Each was contingent on the weather, the time of day or year, the sun’s angle, and the onlooker’s physical viewpoint.
+A long wooden fence and nearby barn seem cheerily enchanted when sunlight falls upon their sides at an acute angle; but when standing in their own shade, lusterless and a little grim.
+In winter a person can behold more acreage because the intervening leaves have disappeared.

-Unlike the still-shots in the chapter “Solid Geometry,” a landscape’s images can be more like videos.
+Unlike the still-shots “Solid Geometry,” the images of a landscape can seem more like videos.
 A cloud-shadow glides over a pasture or building; trees sway, rain plummets, snow whirls, a tail flips, a bird arcs, smoke rises.
-And when even the onlooker is moving?
+And when even the onlooker is in motion?
 The foreground shifts when trees, or fences wooden or barbed, slip past, maybe even rise or fall.
-Especially when a vehicle is going uphill, branches on the right float upward and reveal the next depth of trees.
+Especially when a vehicle is headed uphill, branches on the right float upward and reveal the next depth of trees.
 A rolling spectator might notice a sun-neglected building only to behold a flash of tin a few seconds later.
-From the chimney of Smith’s Grocery and Hardware, a train of dark smoke shears toward the valley; yet a few miles closer to town, a chimney in the lee of a hill puffs calmly and vertically from an already-picturesque house.
+From the chimney of Smith’s Grocery and Hardware, dark smoke shears toward the valley; yet a few miles closer to town, a chimney in the lee of a hill puffs calmly and vertically from an already-picturesque house.

 Driving to Roanoke on a windy day, we saw an American flag on the driver’s side that threatened to rip off its staff and fly across the road; on our return, ditto but leftward.
-(Magical meteorology.)
-Once, again traveling northeast on Rt.
+Once again traveling northeast on Rt.
 221, we followed a brown dump truck.
-The early-morning sun of mid-January cast shifting-shadow-branches on its recessed panels.
-They created a video of millisecond-flickering that slid from the top right corner to the bottom left, its complex patterns coming at random.
-(A recording presented as a loop would grace an art museum.)
+The early-morning sun of mid-January cast shifting-shadow-branches on the recessed panels of its steel portcullis.
+They created a video of millisecond-flickering that slid from the top right corner to the bottom left as the truck rolled past trees, the shadows coming at random shapes and frequency.
+(A video recording presented as a loop could grace an art museum.)
 Oh–see that queue of pine trees on the passenger’s side?
-It runs to and from the highway at a right angle, like a row of soldiers?
-As we approach, see how the line is contracting–and look now, as we come even with the near end, it collapses into a single tree!
+That runs to and from the highway at a right angle, like a row of soldiers?
+As we approach, see how the line is contracting?
+And as the vehicle comes even with the near end, it collapses into a single tree!

-Snowmelt and rain also exposed rocks in the field from which I had extirpated them to plant clover, a mineral version of Stuckey’s New Crop Pecans.
-And the snowplow had flung hundreds of pebbles onto the clay, making me pluck them up bare-fingered in stages.
+Snowmelt and rain exposed rocks in the field from where I had extirpated them to plant clover–a mineral version of Stuckey’s New Crop Pecans.
+And the snowplow had flung hundreds of pebbles from driveway to clay, making me pluck them up bare-fingered in stages.
 I took a box of soil to the Virginia Tech Extension Agency in hopes that an analysis would tell me whether and how to fertilize the ground, but the emailed report was too complicated to understand.
 So I just watched the tiny cloverleafs sprout up, trusting that these legumes would make their own nitrogen as well as produce blossoms for honeybees.
 Carpenter bees did somehow track us from South Carolina to hover, swoop, poke around, and drill–Zzu caza ez mi cazzza.

-Across the street the house-trailer was home-ified by a garden of irises and roses.
+Across the street one house-trailer was home-ified by a garden of irises and roses.
 The native switchgrass, having waved wan-brown since late autumn, taller than me, began to push up green shoots.
-So did the Blueberry Cobbler Nectar Bushes, now cat-free.
+So did the Blueberry Cobbler Nectar Bushes, now cat-free, butterfly-ready.
 Where a bunch of Virginia pines had been cut down at the suggestion of the forester, Laura Polant, our grandsons helped me plant a white flowering dogwood, a flowering Yoshino cherry, and a sarvisberry.
-On a hike along The Saddle with visiting friends, I identified a delicate five-pointed scarlet flower as an Indian Propellor (a botanical Bald Truth).
+On a hike along The Saddle with visiting friends, only I (with HaruSpex) could identify a delicate five-pointed scarlet flower as an Indian Propellor.